stringerbell/stringerbell.github.io/_posts/2016-5-30-building-slack-slash-commands-for-fun-and-profit.md

      }
  }
 {% endhighlight %}
-First, on line 30, we’re checking to make sure we’re looking at a request that looks something like /jira show $ISSUE-KEY Then, we’re saving the rest of the arguments in the request body for our request to JIRA later on.
+First, on line 30, we’re checking to make sure we’re looking at a request that looks something like `/jira show $ISSUE-KEY` Then, we’re saving the rest of the arguments in the request body for our request to JIRA later on.

-The UriTemplate on line 34 from Guzzle makes it trivial to build a url dynamically using whatever data you need.
+The `UriTemplate` on line 34 from Guzzle makes it trivial to build a url dynamically using whatever data you need.

-The request we’re making will use JIRA’s JQL to request whatever issues we’re asking for by sticking them in jql=key in ({issueKeys*}).
+The request we’re making will use JIRA’s JQL to request whatever issues we’re asking for by sticking them in `jql=key in ({issueKeys*})`.
 The rest of the query are the fields we care about.
 If there are multiple issues passed in, the template will automatically split them up using a comma, which is just what we need.

-After we have our uri built, we make a GET request using our JIRA client.
+After we have our uri built, we make a `GET` request using our JIRA client.
 That will return JSON data, which we hand into a function that formats our message in a format for slack to make it pretty.
 You can see that bit of code here.

 Guzzle will throw an exception if an invalid HTTP response or any other type of error happens.
 If that’s the case, we’re using our Slack client to send the error back to the user.

-The factory for the above class looks like this JiraShowIssueCommandFactory.php:
+The factory for the above class looks like this `JiraShowIssueCommandFactory.php`:
 {% highlight php linenos %}
 <?php